radekstepan/therascript/README.md

 - [ ] make the chat paragraph icons larger, add a gap between them AND/OR move the play icon to the left of the paragraph
 - [ ] fix vertical align of transcript header, items too close to the top; `align-items: flex-end`
 - [ ] reduce the left and right padding on the chat/transcript section and be consistent with the chats section
-- [ ] in the sessions sidebar the session link active onclick outline is being cutoff (top and left)
 - [ ] the formatting of date fields is not consistent when rendered as an `input type="date"` and text field
 - [ ] show progress bar when transcribing a chat session and be able to abort the process
 - [ ] if you can't find chat data, show the same message when we fail to load the session